Varsho's 3-run homer seals Diamondbacks' 6-2 win over Giants - WHIZ News

+Despite the analytics in his favor, the Arizona third baseman had yet to attempt it this season, worried about looking foolish if the ball rolled foul for a strikeout.

+A pep talk from his dad convinced Rojas he should try.
+San Francisco’s infield shift gave him the opportunity — and he pulled it off perfectly.

-PHOENIX (AP) — Daulton Varsho hit a three-run homer in the eighth inning after Josh Rojas caused problems with his speed, and the Arizona Diamondbacks extended the San Francisco Giants’ losing streak to six games with a 6-2 win Tuesday night.
+Rojas jump-started Arizona’s five-run eighth inning with a two-strike bunt single and Daulton Varsho capped it with a three-run homer, helping the Diamondbacks extend the Giants’ losing streak to six games with a 6-2 win Tuesday night.

-Rojas led off the eighth with a two-strike bunt single — the second in the majors by a position player since 2016 — and distracted reliever Dominic Leone (3-1) at first base, drawing several pickoff throws.
-Rojas went to third on Cooper Hummel’s single and scored the tying run on a wild pitch.

-Leone walked the next two batters to load the bases and Buddy Kennedy hit a go-ahead sacrifice fly off Camilo Doval.
-Varsho followed with his 12th homer of the season to the pool deck in right-center, all but sealing the Diamondbacks’ first series win against their NL West rivals since May 2019.
+“The scariest part is when you bunt and it goes foul, you look like an idiot,” Rojas said.
+“If you can get past that and you look at strictly the numbers and get half of them in play — I think I could probably get more than half — you’re increasing your 0-2 batting average from .100-.200 to .500-.600.”

+Rojas entered in the eighth inning as a pinch-hitter and missed two pitches from hard-throwing Dominic Leone (3-1).
+With a 1-2 count, the Giants shifted their infielders to the right side.

 Mark Melancon worked a perfect ninth to close it out.